-Title of each class

-Name of each exchange on which registered:

-Common Shares \$0.01 par value

-New York Stock Exchange

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗵 No 🗆

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes \square No \boxtimes

-Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square
+Securities registered pursual it to Section 12(b) of the Act.
+Title of each class Name of each exchange on which registered: Common Shares \$0.01 par value New York Stock Exchange Securities registered pursuan nt to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned d issuer, as defined in Rule 405 of the Securities Act.
+Yes \boxtimes No \square Indicate by check mark if the registrant is not required to file represe \square No \boxtimes ports pursuant to Section 13 or Section 15(d) of the Act.
+Indicate by check mark whether the registrant: (1) has filed all re Exchange Act of 1934 during the preceding 12 months (or for such sho (2) has been subject to such filing requirements for the past 90 days.
+Y

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (\S 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes \boxtimes No \square
+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes 🖂 No 🗆

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (\$229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. \boxtimes
+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.